MariaDB Memory Allocation

 SHOW GLOBAL STATUS LIKE 'Key%';

-InnoDB does all its caching in a the "buffer pool", whose size is controlled by innodb_buffer_pool_size.
-It contains 16KB data and index blocks from the open tables, plus some maintenance overhead.
+InnoDB does all its caching in a the buffer pool, whose size is controlled by innodb_buffer_pool_size.
+By default it contains 16KB data and index blocks from the open tables (see innodb_page_size), plus some maintenance overhead.

-MySQL 5.5 (and 5.1 with the "Plugin") lets you declare the block size to be 8KB or 4KB.
-MySQL 5.5 allows multiple buffer pools; this can help because there is one mutex per pool, thereby relieving some of the Mutex bottleneck.
+From MariaDB 5.5, multiple buffer pools are permitted; this can help because there is one mutex per pool, thereby relieving some of the mutex bottleneck.

 This will set the main cache settings to the minimum; it could be important to systems with lots of other processes and/or RAM is 2GB or smaller.